OsProgramadores/op-website-hugo/content/podcast/podcast-90.md

 During our conversation, Ray shares insights into his career and provides recommendations to those who wish to follow a similar path.

-> Junte-se a nós no grupo do Telegram para trocar ideias e acompanhar as novidades da nossa comunidade!
+> Junte-se a nós no [Grupo no Telegram](https://t.me/osprogramadores) para trocar ideias e acompanhar as novidades da nossa comunidade!

 #### Links do Ray Augé nas redes